prebid/prebid.github.io/prebid-video/video-long-form.md

 - If you’ll be integrating with Prebid Server, be sure to include “Prebid Server” in the list of adapters.

 ### Ensuring Competitve Separation
- You will need to configure Prebid to ensure competitive separation, the process of preventing two ads from the same industry appearing within the ad pod.
+ You will need to configure Prebid to ensure competitive separation, the process of preventing two ads from the same industry appearing within an ad pod.
 After you have instantiated a Prebid instance call the setConfig method and add the following key-values.

 ```
 pbjs.setConfig({